7 best soccer bars in Sydney

 Great places to watch soccer in Sydney all year round

-Where to watch the Lionesses, the Matildas, Nadeshiko and Las Chicas Superpoderosas
+Where to watch the Socceroos, the Matildas, A-League action and Premier League games

 Weekdays, happy hours are a given and most places offer specials, with dishes in the A$20 range.
 Cheers operates 24/7, The Flynn, focused on the post-work crowd, doesn’t open Saturdays or Sundays.

-Once the World Cup circus leaves town, Aussie rules, rugby and cricket will dominate the screens again, though devotees can still watch the Premier League and European action, not to mention the A-League when it roars back into action from October.
+While Aussie rules, rugby and cricket still dominate the screens, devotees can still watch the Premier League and European action, not to mention the A-League.

 2 pj o'brien's